Loopring/protocols/packages/loopring_v3/DESIGN.md

 Note that doing an offchain withdraw also increments the nonce value.
 A ringmatcher thus may want to limit himself to onchain withdrawals so the nonce value of the account remains the same.

+> Since we have blocks for different requests (settlement, deposit, withdrawal, cancellation), does it make sense to use 4 nonce for each type?

 #### Only allow cancels/offchain withdrawal requests to be used once by an operator

 The **nonce** of the account is increased by 1 for these operations.